tetsuroba/MuOnlite/README.md

 # MuOnlite
-A simple dungeon crawler game project, with items/levels/difficulties.
+A simple dungeon crawler game project for school, with items/levels/difficulties.
 (Hungarian)

 # Description
 The game utilizes Java Swing.